Savings Framework and Emergency Savings

 Money market accounts tend to return a slightly higher yield than savings accounts.
 They are like other securities in that you have to buy and sell them, but you can often have access to your money in 24 hours (as compared to instantly for a savings account).

-Money market accounts also have slightly more The possibility that something bad will happen. than savings accounts.
-Many money market funds buy very safe securities, such as certificates of deposit and US government bonds so have very little The possibility that something bad will happen..
-Others take more The possibility that something bad will happen. by investing in commercial paper which is essentially a short-term loan for a company.
+Money market accounts also have slightly more risk than savings accounts.
+Many money market funds buy very safe securities, such as certificates of deposit and US government bonds so have very little risk.
+Others take more risk by investing in commercial paper which is essentially a short-term loan for a company.
 In 2008, the value of a few money market funds backed by commercial paper fell below $1.00.
 When the value of a money market fund falls below $1.00, it is called “breaking the dollar,” For emergency savings, you’ll want to focus on funds backed by US government debt securities.

 You might be thinking I’m kidding.
 Keep some money in a savings account!
 You might be excited to participate in the seemingly glamourous world of trading stocks and other financial instruments.
 Unfortunately, those financial instruments are risky.
 That is, you might lose some of the money you invest in those instruments if their value goes down.
-(I have a lot to say about The possibility that something bad will happen. and reward and will dedicate at least one future post to the topic.)
+(I have a lot to say about risk and reward in this post.)

 Back to Mary’s Emergency Savings